top of page

 • 2 min read

-Psilocybin, a naturally occurring compound found in magic truffles, has gained recognition for its potential to support personal growth, emotional processing, and self-reflection.
+Psilocybin, the naturally occurring psychedelic compound found in magic truffles, has gained increasing attention for its potential to support self-reflection, emotional awareness, and personal growth.

-When comparing a psilocybin retreat vs taking it alone, the difference in safety, support, and outcomes becomes clear.
+When comparing a guided psilocybin retreat with taking psilocybin alone, the differences in safety, support, and overall experience become clear.

 Professional Support During a Psilocybin Retreat